 Learn from others by joining our monthly online support group run by a licensed mental health counselor.

-At the end of mesothelioma's progression, some patients choose pain-relief (palliative) treatments instead of curative ones.
+At the end of mesothelioma’s progression, some patients choose symptom management instead of curative ones.
 That tells a medical team to focus on discomfort and not on trying to kill tumors.
 Doctors may present you with this option or they may not.
 But it is an option you always have.
 Ask your doctor if palliative care would effectively improve your quality of life.

 Patients should tell their doctors and nurses where they want to receive care.
 Some prefer to remain in a hospital or inpatient hospice program with 24-hour professional attention.
 Others are more comfortable at home, surrounded by family, friends and pets.
 If you choose home care, you will need to designate a caregiver, someone who can ensure your home can accommodate your medical needs and any particular new medical supplies (oxygen tanks, a hospital bed, etc.).